Abd-Mohammed/ChatBot/README.md

 # ChatBot
-It's a complete web app, that sends a direct response to the user depends on the predetermined Patterns that stored in the Json File.
+It's a complete web app, that sends a direct response to the user depends on the predetermined Patterns that stored in the Json File for software project management purposes.